simlei/bouncycryptool/README.md

 // and publishes it to the Scala/BouncyCrypTool world. this takes quite some time. jct.api.buildResolveAndPublish()

-// step 2 from the operation above, requires already-built JCT product val p2WebUrl = "http://simlei.github.io/jcryptool-p2/"
+// step 2 from the operation above, but does not require step 1 as it uses a snapshot off the web val p2WebUrl = "http://simlei.github.io/jcryptool-p2/" jct.projects.bouncycryptool.projects.jctPlatformExtractor.api.onWebHostedBuild.resolveAndPublish(p2WebUrl)
-jct.projects.bouncycryptool.projects.jctPlatformExtractor.api.onWebHostedBuild.resolveAndPublish(p2WebUrl)